squint-cljs/squint/README.markdown

 of this experiment may end up as improvements in the CLJS compiler if they turn out to be of value.

-Depending on interest, the above goals may or may not be achieved.
+Depending on interest both from people working on this and the broader community, the above goals may or may not be pursued.

 Run `bb transpile_and_run.clj corpus/foo.cljs` to see an example transpilation + run in Node.js.